 • A sprint reporting integration pulling Jira velocity, ticket completion, and blocker data into a weekly narrative template

-Build cost: $52,000 over 9 weeks
+Modeled build scope: about $52,000 over 9 weeks

-• Feedback synthesis: 8 to 10 hrs/wk (manual) to 45 min/wk (review only)
+• Feedback synthesis drops from 8 to 10 hrs/wk to about 45 min/wk of review

-• Sprint reporting: 2.5 hrs/wk to 20 minutes
+• Sprint reporting drops from about 2.5 hrs/wk to around 20 minutes

 💡 Arsum builds custom AI automation solutions tailored to your business needs.